willwwarner/Solitaire/README.md

 (goal)
 A Solitaire game designed for the Gnome Desktop Environment with many variations

-Right now, an in development app with one solitaire game: Klondike To test, compile with meson or GNOME Builder.
+Right now, an in development app with one solitaire game: Klondike.

+To test, compile with meson or GNOME Builder.

 TODO: